grgzmy/conuhacks/README.md

 ## Register your endpoint

-Visit https://conuhacks.appdirectondemand.com/register and follow the instructions on screen.
+Visit https://conuhacks.appdirectondemand.com/register and follow the instructions.
 You will be asked to enter a valid URI.
-Periodically during the day our server will make requests to all registered endpoints.
+Our server will periodically make requests to all registered endpoints.
+You will receive a secret key.
+Keep it to yourself!

 ## Response